spenserblack/spenserblack.github.io/tutorials/git.md

 This is an awesome command that is sorely underused.
 It lets you *identify the commit that introduced a bug.* What it does is let you mark an earlier commit as "good" and a recent commit as "bad."
-It will then jump between the halfway point of the "good" and "bad" commit, ask you if the currently checked-out commit is good or bad, then continue the previous step until a single commit is identified as the bad commit.
+It will then jump to the halfway point of the "good" and "bad" commit, ask you if the currently checked-out commit is good or bad, then continue the previous step until a single commit is identified as the first bad commit.

 Here is an example of using `git bisect`.